-The Foundation’s Science & Stewardship and Land Management Departments develop and implement effective management strategies to ensure that the land under our ownership is properly maintained and monitored.
+The Foundation’s Land Management and Ecological Research, Stewardship and Restoration Departments develop and implement effective management strategies to ensure that the land and natural resources under our ownership is properly maintained, monitored and protected.

 Listed below are examples of some of the important land management work that we are undertaking.